syg/personal-site/_posts/2018-05-02-the-semantics-of-all-js-class-elements.md

 This article summarizes the current and proposed class fields and methods semantics.
 With the exception of private static fields and methods at the time of writing, all the described semantics enjoy current <span class="nnum">TC39</span> consensus.

-The table of proposed features is as follows.
+I will talk about the following table of features.
 The full feature set is the product of the columns.

 | Visibility | Placement | Class Element |
 |------------|-----------|---------------|